kletobias/p2022/_projects/deep-dive-tabular-data-pt-6.md

 `RandomForestRegressor` on the validation set, the increase was marginal.
 Let's see what the results are using neural networks.

-The original csv files are imported and we show how to apply the preprocessing steps using the `TabularPandas` function from the *fastai* library.
+The original csv files are imported, and we show how to apply the preprocessing steps using the `TabularPandas` function from the *fastai* library.

 Creating the DataFrames for fitting the deep learning model.